Maikatura/GamerEngine/README.md

 Short answer: No.

-Really this game engine will not be what people want me to add to the game engine.
+This game engine will not be what people want me to add to the game engine.
 This game engine will be released with a game im working on that I am making my own engine for.
 Therefore most features will be releated to what I need to my game project.

 **Can I use this Game Engine?**